mhassanif/multithread-pacman-clone/README.md

 # multithread-pacman-clone
-Multi-threaded Pacman Clone using cpp &amp; sfml
+Multi-threaded Pacman Clone using cpp and sfml